realm/realm-graphql-service/README.md

 The GraphQL endpoint is mounted on `/graphql/:path` where `path` is the path of the Realm.

 The GraphiQL (visual exploratory tool) endpoint is mounted on `/graphql/explore/:path` where `path` again is the path of the Realm.
+Remember to URL encode the path.

 ## Authentication